Nhlobo/monty/README.md

 ## Error Handling
 - Memory allocation errors are handled gracefully with appropriate messages.
 - Opcode-specific errors are reported with line numbers.

+## AUTHOR
+This file list all contributors of the repository

+Novice Mathebula <nhlobo365@gmail.com>